 To empower single parents to achieve greater financial and socioemotional stability for their families by assisting parents in advancing their education and careers by providing mentoring services, community resources, and scholarship funding.

 Mentoring Services are the Heart of the Program

-UP participants are matched with a mentor from the Family Services Department at Catholic Social Services.
-The mentor establishes a close relationship with the participant to provide holistic support.
-A major task for the mentor is to help anticipate and intercept potential crises that could detail the participant’s success.
+UP participants are matched with an Uplifting Parents Mentor from Catholic Social Services.
+The mentor establishes a close relationship with the participant to provide holistic support as they navigate completing their college degree.
+A major task for the mentor is to help anticipate and intercept potential crises that could derail the participant’s success.
 The mentor is there for the UP participants through “thick and thin;” it’s the heart of the program and the mentoring services provide the wraparound services that will assist that participant in achieving success.

 Notre Dame’s Wilson Sheehan Lab for Economic Opportunities (LEO) is implementing a randomized control study on Program UP.
 There are more applicants to Program UP than the program can serve, and we want everyone eligible to have a fair chance of being part of the program, so a lottery will be conducted to determine which eligible applicants receive Program UP services.
 Those not chosen for a spot in Program UP will receive referrals to other community agencies.
 The purpose of this research is to: 1) Create evidence based results that could be used to inform policy makers, and 2) Create a standardized process so the program can be replicated in other locations.
 For more information about LEO please visit their website at: https://leo.nd.edu/